mysqludf/lib_mysqludf_preg/README.md

 Getting libmysql_udf_preg
 ===========================
-Please visit the github repository at: https://github.com/mysqludf/lib_mysqludf_preg The latest released code is available on the 'master' branch, and the latest development version is available on the dev-1.2 branch.
-This development branch is mostly stable so please use it and report any problems you encounter.
+Please visit the github repository at: https://github.com/mysqludf/lib_mysqludf_preg The latest released code is available on the master branch.
+Please help test by trying out the latest dev and rc branches too.

 Reporting Bugs & Feedback